astrotaca/astrotaca.github.io/_posts/2025-04-18-ascomdriver.md

 - Testing behavior after sleep/wake cycles
 - Unplugging/replugging the USB mid-session
 - Capturing flats with different exposure times and checking for PWM banding

-I also had to make sure it played nicely with other devices in the ASCOM chain—mount, focuser, camera, etc. No one wants a flaky driver crashing their entire setup at 3am.

 ---